 8.01 Applicability/Definition.
-For the purposes of this policy, the term advisory board shall include the following appointed bodies:
+Unless otherwise provided by statute or the Kirkland Municipal Code, for the purposes of this policy, the term advisory board shall include the following appointed bodies:

+Cultural Arts Commission

+Design Review Board

+Park Board

+Human Services Advisory Committee

+Planning Commission

+Library Board

-Cultural Arts Commission Design Review Board Park Board Human Services Advisory Committee Planning Commission Library Board Tourism Development Committee (Lodging Tax Advisory Committee) Salary Commission Transportation Commission
+Tourism Development Committee (Lodging Tax Advisory Committee)

+Salary Commission

+Transportation Commission

-8.02 Eligibility.
+- 8.02 Eligibility.
 Relatives, family members or domestic partners of Councilmembers will not be eligible to serve on City advisory boards.
-Members of the family of a City employee who works in a department, that provides staff assistance or support to an advisory board, shall not be eligible to serve on that board.

-8.03 Non-Discrimination.
-The Council shall not discriminate on the basis of an applicant's race, ethnic background, creed, age, sex, marital status, sexual orientation, or sensory or physical handicap in the making of appointments.

-City council has made age a qualification for specific seats on certain advisory bodies.

-8.04 Concurrent Offices.
-At no time shall any person serve concurrently as a member of more than one of the above listed City Boards.
+Members of the family of a City employee who works in a department, that provides staff assistance or support to an advisory board, shall not be eligible to serve on that board. - 8.03 Non-Discrimination.
+The Council shall not discriminate on the basis of an applicant's race, ethnic background, creed, age, sex, marital status, sexual orientation, or sensory or physical handicap in the making of appointments. - City council has made age a qualification for specific seats on certain advisory bodies. - 8.04 Concurrent Offices.
+At no time shall any person serve concurrently as a member of more than one of the above listed City Boards. - 8.05 Terms.

-8.05 Terms.
 Appointments shall be made for four-year terms, unless otherwise provided by statute or Kirkland Municipal Code.
 Terms shall expire on the 31st of March of the applicable year.
-A member being appointed to fill a vacant position shall be appointed to fill the vacancy for the remainder of the unexpired term.

-8.06 Term Limitations.
+A member being appointed to fill a vacant position shall be appointed to fill the vacancy for the remainder of the unexpired term. - 8.06 Term Limitations.
 No individual shall serve more than two full four-year terms as a member of a City of Kirkland appointed advisory board; provided, if an individual is appointed to fill 365 days or less of an unexpired term and serves that term, the individual is eligible to apply for and serve two additional four-year terms.
-If an individual is appointed to fill 366 days or more of an unexpired term and serves that term, the individual be eligible to apply for and serve for only one additional four-year term.
+If an individual is appointed to fill 366 days or more of an unexpired term and serves that term, the individual would be eligible to apply for and serve for only one additional four-year term. - 8.07 Attendance.

-8.07 Attendance.
 Appointees shall attend 80 percent of all meetings in any 12-month period for which there is no prearranged absence, but in any case shall attend no less than 60 percent of all meetings unless waived by the City Council.

-8.08 Appointment/Reappointment.
+- 8.08 Appointment/Reappointment.
 An open competitive process will be used to fill vacancies.
 City Council will initiate an open and competitive application process and solicit applicants for the position(s).
-All advisory board members completing their term who are interested in and eligible for reappointment will be required to go through the open competitive process.
+All advisory board members completing their term who are interested in and eligible for reappointment may be reappointed by the City Council for a second term without an open competitive process. - 8.09 Criteria for Reappointment.
+Information will be sought from the Board/Committee Chairs and the City Manager (or appropriate staff) when considering reappointments.
+Reappointments are based on the following criteria: